timmyomahony/craft-remote-sync/README.md

 #### AWS

-The details entered here correspond to your AWS S3 account and bucket that you want to use for backups.
-It's recommended to set up a new IAM user that has programmatic access (meaning via a acces/secret key) to a private S3 bucket.
+The details entered here correspond to your AWS S3 account and bucket that you want to use to sync files to.
+It's recommended to set up a new IAM user that has programmatic access (meaning via a access/secret key) to a private S3 bucket.

 Once you have set this bucket up, you can either enter your AWS S3 details directly into the setting page/config file, or you can use environment variables via your `.env` file (this is the recommended approach as seen in the screenshot above).
 This latter approach is more portable and secure as it prevents any private access/secret key values being included in files that you might commit to Github.
 Furthermore is means these variables can be reused in other plugins etc.